yoyongxuan/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The SID **must be 9-characters long**, in the format A#######X where # is a digit (0-9) and X is a letter (A-Z).
 The first letter **must be 'A'**.
 The letters can be in uppercase or lowercase. e.g. a0000000B
 * The tutorial refers to the tutorial number.
-It **must be within the range of the number of tutorials specified in the address book.**
+It **must be within the range of the number of tutorials specified in the Address Book.**
 * The tutorial **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `attend 1 6` adds attendance for tutorial `6` for the 1st person in the address book.
+* `attend 1 6` adds attendance for tutorial `6` for the 1st person in the Address Book.
   ![result for 'attend 1 6'](images/attendIndex.png)
 * `attend A0000001A 2` adds attendance for tutorial `2` for the person with SID `A0000001A`.
   ![result for 'attend A0000001A 2'](images/attendSID.png)
-* `attend 1 6` removes the attendance for tutorial `6` for the 1st person in the address book if attendance has already been taken for this tutorial and this person.
+* `attend 1 6` removes the attendance for tutorial `6` for the 1st person in the Address Book if attendance has already been taken for this tutorial and this person.
   ![result for a second 'attend 1 6'](images/removeAttend.png)

 ### Adding a score for an exam for a person: `score`

-Adds the specified score for the specified exam for the specified person from the address book.
+Adds the specified score for the specified exam for the specified person from the Address Book.
 If a score already exists, it is overwritten by the most recent valid score command and the score is updated.

 Format: `score INDEX ex/EXAM s/SCORE` or `score SID ex/EXAM s/SCORE`